Purbi Joshi

-Purbi Joshi (born 19 August 1974) is an Indian television actress and voice-dubbing actress who speaks Hindi, comedian, performer and anchor of television shows.
+Purbi Joshi is an Indian television actress and voice-dubbing actress who speaks Hindi, comedian, performer and anchor of television shows.

 Biography

 Purbi Joshi is a daughter of actors Pravin Joshi and Sarita Joshi.
 She is a sister of Ketki Dave.
 There was a pressure to pursue the career of acting due to it being present in her family for generations.

-Personal life

-She married Valentino Fehlmann on 6 December 2014.

 Television career

 In 1995, Purbi got her first break in the television show Faasle.

 Purbi started her career as a model in commercials for brands like Happy Dent chewing gum, Nirma Washing Powder, and Thompson Television.
 She did lead role in Doordarshan TV series Dishayein.
 She did double role of twin sisters.

 In 2008, she participated in Mr. & Miss TV, a celebrity talent competition which she won and was declared "Miss TV".
 She is most well known for her association with the Comedy Circus.
 Purbi hosted several seasons of Comedy Circus and performed as a member of the principal cast.
 Purbi was also a part of MTV India's first spoof film of the Bollywood franchise Dhoom in the television movie, Ghoom.

 She appeared as a Gujarati Indian American working family lady in Metro Park.